 The ancient practice of Yoga has been around for more than 5,000 years.
 In fact, the very first references to yoga postures have been found on artefacts dating back to 3,000 BC.
 Yoga is the only form of exercise that leads to physical, mental and spiritual wellbeing.
 There are various lineages of yoga and each of them has adapted the basics and evolved them further.
 We take a look at the most influential lineages of yoga over the years.

-Yoga as we know today, is largely hatha yoga that focuses essentially on the physical strength-building exercises and postures – known as asanas.
-According to Hindu mythology Lord Shiva himself is considered the founder of hathayoga and it has been passed down from disciple to disciple.
-Vedic scholar and yogi T Krishnamacharya is considered the father of modern yoga.
+Yoga as we know today is largely hatha yoga that focuses essentially on the physical strength-building exercises and postures – known as asanas.
+According to Hindu mythology, Lord Shiva himself is considered the founder of Hatha yoga and it has been passed down from disciple to disciple.
+Vedic scholar and yogi T Krishnamacharya are considered the father of modern yoga.
 He was responsible for reviving this ancient form of exercise in the early 1900s.
-The most widely practised yoga falls under this lineage.
-Krishnamacharya adapted the ancient teachings of yoga to create practices that can lead to better health, mental fitness and spiritual awareness.
+The most widely practiced yoga falls under this lineage.
+Krishnamacharya adapted the ancient teachings of yoga to create practices that can lead to better health, mental fitness, and spiritual awareness.
 The three major lineages of Indian yoga (detailed below) all stem from Krishnamacharya’s teachings.